 - Probability of Default (PD) Models: These models provide obligor grades based on the master scale defined by GBI.
 The master scale has 22 rating grades and provide sufficient granularity for risk assessment.
 The rating grades are converted to PD via a master scale.
-The master scale is reviewed on an annual basis and updated where necessary based on the internal and external changes in observed default rates. - Supervisory Slotting Criteria (SSC) Models: GBI has developed rating models for Specialized Lending exposure classes of Commodities Finance and Shipping Finance based on the SSC as per the conditions stated in CRD.
-SSC Models provide 5 grades, which are mapped to risk weights set by the regulation.
+The master scale is reviewed on an annual basis and updated where necessary based on the internal and external changes in observed default rates. - Supervisory Slotting Criteria (SSC) Models: GBI has developed a model for Specialized Lending exposure classes of Commodities Finance based on the SSC as per the conditions stated in the CRD.
+SSC Model provide 5 grades, which are mapped to risk weights set by the regulation.